The Instructors ~

 Key Topics Include

 Each class will include a diversity of content that moves in season according to what is in the garden ready to harvest, process and plant.
-Both instructors are present at each class and you will receive teachings from both instructors.
-Renee and Heather compliment each other's teaching styles and both integrate plant spirit communication into their class styles.
+This is a truly in-depth, hands-on experience.

 Renee Wade, Gardener and Permaculture Designer